-Chamrousse, a town 30 kilometres east of Grenoble, hosted the six alpine skiing events of the 1968 Winter Olympics, where Jean-Claude Killy of France won three gold medals in the Men's events.
+Chamrousse, a town 30 kilometers east of Grenoble, hosted the six alpine skiing events of the 1968 Winter Olympics, where Jean-Claude Killy of France won three gold medals in the Men's events.
 All women's events took place at Recoin de Chamrousse.

 In the first Winter Olympic Games to be broadcast in color, French hero Jean-Claude Killy swept the Men’s Alpine events, but only after great controversy.